vlayer-xyz/vlayer/book/src/web-proof/redaction.md

 ### Why Caution Is Needed?

-In [TLSN](https://tlsnotary.org/), the foundation for Web Proofs, redaction is performed over raw byte ranges.
+In [TLSN Protocol](https://tlsnotary.org/), the foundation for Web Proofs, redaction is performed over raw byte ranges.
 This means the transcript is treated as an unstructured byte stream, without awareness of HTTP headers, query parameters, or other protocol elements.

 For example, this TLSN function redacts bytes from 2 to 4.